 It continues to be a popular sofa design today.
-You can buy a Lawson style sofa in many sizes, colors and materials.
-In addition to being uber comfortable, you can move the large pillows around for ultimate comfort.
+You can buy a Lawson-style sofa in many sizes, colors, and materials.
+In addition to being uber-comfortable, you can move the large pillows around for ultimate comfort.

-4. Mid-century Modern
+4. Mid-Century Modern

-5. Contemporary Mid-century Modern Sofa
+5. Contemporary Mid-Century Modern Sofa

-Strictly speaking, what’s commonly referred to as modern furniture is really a midcentury modern design.
+Strictly speaking, what’s commonly referred to as modern furniture is really a mid-century modern design.

-Moreover, midcentury modern should not be confused with contemporary furniture — it’s different.
-Contemporary is a term used for current furniture… but it’s always based on a particular design style such as a contemporary chesterfield or contemporary camelback.
+Moreover, mid-century modern should not be confused with contemporary furniture — it’s different.
+Contemporary is a term used for current furniture… but it’s always based on a particular design style, such as a contemporary Chesterfield or contemporary camelback.

 Upholstery is tight throughout, yet decently cushioned all over, including the arms.

-Casual and comfortable define a bridgewater sofa design.
+Casual and comfortable define a Bridgewater sofa design.
 The arms are slightly rolled to the side and are lower than the sofa back.

-They’re also recognized for exposed wood legs as well as frequently exposed wood on top of the back and arms (although not always).
+This type of sofa is also recognized for exposed wood legs as well as frequently exposed wood on top of the back and arms (although not always).

 See our second featured cabriole sofa for an example of one without the wood trim.